Uyên Linh: Post-Idol

-Uyen Linh appeared on "2010 Moments" year-end talkshow on K+, a cable channel of Vietnam Television and talked about her life after Vietnam Idol.
+Uyen Linh appeared on "2010 Moments" year-end talk show on K+, a cable channel of Vietnam Television and talked about her life after Vietnam Idol.
 She later was chosen as a Person of the Year 2010 by VTV.
 Early 2011, she released her debut single – Cảm Ơn Tình Yêu – her winning song from Vietnam Idol and received positive reception.
 She appeared on Duyên dáng Việt Nam 23 for two nights, performing a cover of Xích lô and another song with My Linh, Hương Lan and Phuong Vy.

 Quickly after her victory, she was invited to several music shows and events.
 It was rumored that she required about $2000 or 40 million dong for 2–3 songs each performance.
 Uyên Linh neither denied nor confirmed this rumor and commented that "I lack experience in dealing with show hosters".
 Linh was chosen to be an opening act for David Archuleta concert in Ho Chi Minh city on June 22, 2011.

 Uyen Linh's debut album was originally set to be released in May, however, the album release was pushed back to late June.
 As of October 1, 2011, the release date of her debut album is yet to be confirmed.
 On October 22, 2011, Linh's debut music video for the song Giấc mơ tôi had its premiere on MTV Vietnam.
 Linh's promotional single Người hát tình ca was awarded January's "Song of the Month" in a program called Favorite Song organized by VTV despite the fact that the studio version of the single was not released until the release of the album.
 Her debut album Giấc mơ tôi was open for pre-order two days before the official release, all copies in the first phase was sold out in one day.
 Her album was officially released on February 9, 2012.

+In 2023, Uyen Linh participated in the VTV3's reality singing show Chị Đẹp Đạp Gió Rẽ Sóng.
+Her solo cover of Hồ Quỳnh Hương's "Anh" (You/My Dearest) received positive reception during the show, praised for "her beautiful voice, imbued with deep emotions that touched hearts."